JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 Notice that the four drawing instructions are encased in a `@layer begin...end` 'shell'.
 Any change made to the drawing environment inside this shell is discarded after each `end`.
 This allows us to make temporary changes to the scale and rotation, etc. and discard them easily once the shapes have been drawn.

 Rotations and angles are typically specified in radians.
 The positive x-axis (a line from the origin increasing in x) starts off heading due east from the origin, and positive angles are clockwise.
-So the second egg in the previous example was drawn after the axes were rotatated π/6 radians clockwise.
+So the second egg in the previous example was drawn after the axes were rotated π/6 radians clockwise.

 You can tell which egg was drawn first — it's overlapped on each side by subsequent eggs.